FL Studio is the total package for professional music producers and beatmakers alike.

 The best one overall is Focusrite Scarlett 2i2 (3rd Gen).
 It works with musicians of all genres.
-I recommend getting the 2i2 sound card and a good set of headphones.
+I recommend getting the 2i2 audio interface and a good set of headphones.

-Save your money for sample packs and VST so you can start making tracks and beats using your PC or laptop.
+Save your money for sample packs and VST so you can start making tracks and beats using your computer or laptop.

 Is FL Studio Compatible with Mac and PC?

-This is a complete Digital Audio Workstation (DAW).
-It contains all an artist needs to arrange, edit record and mix music and sound, so it sounds high quality.
+FL Studio is a complete Digital Audio Workstation (DAW).
+It contains everything an artist needs to arrange, edit, record, and mix music and sound, so it sounds high quality.

-- Tech Requirements: FL Studio works on Windows 8/10 and MacOS 10.13.
+- Tech Requirements: Works on Windows 8.1/10 and MacOS 10.13.6 or later.
 You will need an Intel Pentium 3 CPU or 2 GHz AMD.
-You need 2 GB disk space and 4 GB RAM.
+You need 4 GB disk space and 4 GB RAM.
 Having a more powerful CPU will enable you to run more instruments and FX.

-What music will you produce?
+What kind of music will you produce?
 The style you make will have an influence on the interface you buy.

 - Hip Hop producers use a drum machine, so it may be best to choose an interface that comes with a virtual instrument.
 If you have a rapper or singer recording their vocals, make sure your interface has inputs.

-- Band Music: If you are going to be recording as a band then your interface needs to able to connect instruments.
-No matter if you play bass, guitar or record vocals you are going to need inputs, the more the merrier.
+- Band Music: If you’re going to be recording as a band, then your interface needs to able to connect instruments.
+No matter if you play bass, guitar, or record vocals, you are going to need inputs.
+The more the merrier.

-Your budget makes a difference in what product you get.
-There are quality options at all price points.
+Your budget makes a difference in terms of what products you can get.
+There are plenty of quality options at all price points.